nlhepler/bauhaus/README.md

      advantages to this approach: it enables workflows to be composed in a language (Python) that has genuine capabilities for composability, and then leaves execution to be driven by a separate, robust, tool.
-However, it lacks any dynamic capabilities.
+However, it lacks dynamic capabilities, and the `ninja` buidld

    - `workflows` subpackage: workflows building on the `pflow` engine and the `experiment` model.
 The workflows are divided into